oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 For some use cases, such as an externally managed zero downtime patching (ZDP), it may be necessary to start WebLogic Server so that at the end of its startup process, the server is in an administrative state.
 This can be achieved using the `serverStartState` property, which is available at domain, cluster, and server levels.
 When `serverStartState` is set to `ADMIN`, then servers will progress only to the administrative state.
-You could then use the WebLogic console, REST API, or a WLST script to make any necessary updates before advancing the server to the running state.
+Then you could use the WebLogic Server Administration Console, REST API, or a WLST script to make any necessary updates before advancing the server to the running state.

 Changes to the `serverStartState` property do not affect already started servers.